 The basic unemployment allowance and the labour market support paid by Kela are not based on your earnings.
-That is why you will accrue no pension funds for these social benefits.
+That is why you accrue no pension for these social benefits.
 However, they are taken into consideration when the projected pension component of the disability pension is determined.

 The table below shows you how the most common social benefits contribute to your future pension.

 |Earnings-related unemployment allowance

 |75% of the earnings that form the basis of the allowance